Package insert / product label

 8.7 Hepatic Impairment

 Dose adjustment of Nuedexta is not required in patients with mild to moderate hepatic impairment.
 The pharmacokinetics of Nuedexta have not been evaluated in patients with severe hepatic impairment; however, increases in dextromethorphan and/or quinidine levels are likely to be observed.

 Nuedexta is a low-affinity uncompetitive NMDA antagonist and sigma-1 receptor agonist that has not been systematically studied in animals or humans for its potential for abuse, tolerance, or physical dependence.
-However, Nuedexta is a combination product containing dextromethorphan hydrobromide and quinidine sulfate, and cases of dextromethorphan abuse have been reported, predominately in adolescents.
+However, Nuedexta is a combination product containing dextromethorphan and quinidine, and cases of dextromethorphan abuse have been reported, predominantly in adolescents.

 Evaluation and treatment of Nuedexta overdose is based on experience with the individual components, dextromethorphan and quinidine.
 Metabolism of the dextromethorphan component of Nuedexta is inhibited by the quinidine component, such that adverse effects of overdose due to Nuedexta might be more severe or more persistent compared to overdose of dextromethorphan alone.

 During development of Nuedexta, dose combinations of dextromethorphan/quinidine containing up to 6-times higher dextromethorphan dose and 12-times higher quinidine dose were studied.
 The most common adverse events were mild to moderate nausea, dizziness, and headache.

 The most important adverse effects of acute quinidine overdose are ventricular arrhythmias and hypotension.
 Other signs and symptoms of overdose may include vomiting, diarrhea, tinnitus, high-frequency hearing loss, vertigo, blurred vision, diplopia, photophobia, headache, confusion, and delirium.